Markus-Wagner1998/nodejs-workshop/README.md

 - Implement `play.component.html`
     - Add a Login Button, if the user is currently not logged in
     - Add a Logout Button, if the user is currently logged in
-    - Show the current Game if the user is currently logged in
-    - Show a reset Button, if the current game is finished